What Is A Health Savings Account?

 A Health Savings Account (HSA) and a Savings Account are both types of accounts that can help you save money, but they have some key differences:

 - Purpose: An HSA is designed explicitly for healthcare expenses, while a savings account is for general savings purposes.

 - Tax Benefits: With an HSA, you can contribute pre-tax dollars, which reduces your taxable income.
 In addition, withdrawals for qualified medical expenses are tax-free.
 However, with don’t get any tax benefits for contributing or withdrawing funds with a savings account.

 - Eligibility: An HSA is only available to individuals with a high-deductible health plan (HDHP), while a savings account is available to anyone.

 - Contribution Limits: In 2023, the maximum contribution limit for an HSA is $3,850 for individuals and $7,750 for families.
+In 2024, this will increase to $4,150 for individuals and $8,300 for families.
 There are no contribution limits for a savings account, but the amount you can earn in interest is usually much lower than with an HSA.